hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     .. note::

-        should be considered experimental for CCMC and DMQMC.
+        The initiator approximation should be considered experimental for CCMC and DMQMC.

     .. warning::